 Investors and lenders, like customers, tend to prefer incorporated businesses.
-Not only do business entities appear more credible to both, but it’s easier to provide partial ownership to investors when you’re dealing in corporate stock or LLC interests.
+LLCs or corps tend to appear more credible to a bank or an investor.
+You may also have a formal business plan to show to an investor.
+In addition, it is easier to give partial ownership to investors when you hand out corporate stock or LLC interests.

 5. Build a business with lasting value

-Developing an FBA or FBM business takes hard work, and you want to make sure the foundation you build can endure changes in management or ownership.
-As an LLC or corporation, the life of your business is tied to an EIN, or employee identification number, instead of your personal social security number.
+Creating an FBA or FBM business takes hard work, and you want to make sure your company structure will last through changes in management or ownership.
+As an LLC or corporation, the life of your business is tied to an EIN, or employee identification number, instead of your own social security number.

 Corporations and LLCs are designed to outlive any one owner, principal, or partner.
-Establishing one for your business can help protect your business against frustrating legal entanglements or even termination in the event of retirement, long-term disability, or death.
+Creating one helps protect you from frustrating legal situations.
+It also keeps your company in existence, in the event you are no longer the owner.

 Ready to Form an LLC or Corporation?

-Get ready for success.
 Make it happen with incorporate.com.
-From formations to ongoing business filings, we help you stay on track as your business grows.
-We specialize in a range of business services, such as:
+From formations to filings, we can help you stay on track as your business grows.
+We also offer other services, such as:

 - Free Business Name Check